Overview on using GPUs

 - The SCF has a GPU installed on one of the nodes (scf-sm20) of our high-priority cluster as well as other GPUs purchased by or donated to specific faculty members that may also available.

-- The campus-wide Savio cluster has GPU nodes.
+- The campus-wide Savio cluster has GPU nodes, and those affiliated with Statistics have priority access to 8 GPUs.

 For more details on the SCF GPUs and on using GPUs on Savio, please see this link.